Ai-deen/Vyoma-verification-Hackathon/level1_design1/REPORT-level1_design.md

 ## Verification Strategy

-Wrote a test that checks all values with random inputs.
+Wrote a test ``test_mux``  that checks all values with random inputs.
 If there are any bugs that werent fixed, they will be detected immediately.
 The  fixed design didnt declare any errors after running the final test which verifies that the updated design is working properly.

 ## Is the verification complete ?